FoxFlicker/7d2d-soul-destruction/README.md

 - XP Gain
 - Bartering Effectiveness

+- At higher levels of destruction, it provides boosts to melee, attack speed, and eventually damage resistance.

 This is intended to provide consequence to the death system other than a massive XP loss.
 It isn't a fully fleshed out system, but it gives an alternate option of consequence for death and can be brutal if left ignored.

 ## Updates